intershop/helm-charts/charts/iom/README.rst

 Default value of *oms.jwtSecret* has changed
 ============================================

-The default value of *oms.jwtSecret* is now empty, causing the usage of an automatically created random secret.
+The default value of *oms.jwtSecret* is empty now, causing the usage of an automatically created random secret.
 That means, if you have not set *oms.jwtSecret* and *oms.jwtSecretKeyRef*, this automatically created secret will be used instead.

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.

 -----------------
 Deprecation Notes